 MEM, Patty, and Joanie

 My brother Jimmy was born in January.
 I'm sure my father and Johnny were delighted with another boy!
 And he surprised everyone with his red hair like Jerry our milkman!
-I started out blonde, Johnny had black hair, Patty was light brown, and now a redhead!
+I started out blonde, Johnny had black hair, Patty was light brown, and now we had a redhead!

 Looks like I am holding Jimmy with Johnny beside me and Patty sitting at the end of the sofa.
 Look at that radiator beside the sofa.